-Epiphyllum make excellent hanging baskets with their jointed stems that grow 18 to 30 inches long.
+Epiphyllum make excellent hanging basket plants with their jointed stems that grow 18 to 30 inches (45.5-76 cm.) long.
 They are native to tropical Central and South America and span approximately 20 species.
 The pendant stems crown with spectacular flowers that last only a couple of days but produce from early winter through spring.
 They are a peculiar plant that flowers best when exposed to cool temperatures and shortened light periods.

 An interesting bit of Epiphyllum information is that they grow edible fruit.
 The fruit is said to taste much like passion vine fruit and has a texture similar to kiwi, including the small black seeds.

 Collectors that are growing Epiphyllum cactus tend to call them “epis” for short.
 There are true Epiphyllums but also several hybrids available for trade.
 The plants start readily from seed but may take up to 5 years to bloom.

 A more common method of propagation with quicker results is stem cuttings taken in spring or summer.
 Make a clean cut on new growth and allow the end to callus for a couple of days.
 Push the callused end into clean potting soil that is moderately moist.
 Place the container in bright, indirect light and keep the soil misted.
 It can take 3 to 6 weeks for the cutting to root.

 New Epiphyllum plant care is the same as that for a mature plant.

 Choose a filtered light location for growing Epiphyllum cactus.
 A site where they get full morning sun but shelter from high noon light is best for their growth.